lakshmi-intechcode/jng_instr_folder/9_html_css/2_css_intro_box_model/README.md

 	* color = red
 	* text-align = center
 * Target the paragraph element, and add the following properties
 	* text-indent = 50px
 	* font-size = 1.2em

 ##### Part 4 - Hooking Up CSS

 * There are three seperate ways to connect CSS to your html file.

 ***Inline***

-* Sometimes you maye see your elements look like below
+* Sometimes you may see your elements look like below.

 ```
 	<h1 style="color:red; font-size:70px"> Your website header</h1>
 ```
-* Inline styling was something done during the old days of the web when HTML pages were static and didn't have much in terms of content/user interaction
+* Inline styling was something done during the "old" days of the web when HTML pages were static and didn't have much in terms of content/user interaction
 * DO NOT use Inline styling.
 I will throw you out of my class!

 ***Internal Style Sheet***

 * You are also able to apply CSS styling directly in your html file